kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 The footer can contain a list of logos.
 These are images defined in the site with links to other pages, defined by (title, logo image, target URL and if it opens in a new tab or not).
-Their appearance can be further customized by defining the size of the logos (small or large), and the width of the their container (default or layout).
+Their appearance can be further customized by defining the size of the logos, as either `small` or `large`, and the width of the their container, either `default` or `layout`.